Biography of Photographer Keith Dotson

 He believes the landscape has a spirit that's shaped by its aesthetics, weather, geography, topography, history, and human activity.
 The Japanese recognize this by building torii gates and shrines to honor significant (sacred) locations.
 Native Americans and other indigenous people have recognized it too, sometimes leaving behind petroglyphs or other markers to tell the stories of their ancestors, and to mark their sacred places.
 For Keith, photography is an attempt to capture the essence of this same spirit of the land.

 In addition to private collections across the globe from LA to Charleston and Dubai to Canberra, photographs by Keith Dotson can be found on the walls of major hotels, financial services firms, high tech companies, universities, and fine restaurants.
-Among his collectors are celebrities from Nashville and Los Angeles, and the high-profile owner of a legendary US professional sports team.
+Among his collectors are celebrities from Nashville and Los Angeles, a NYT best-selling author, and the high-profile owner of a legendary US professional sports team.
 One of his landscape photos even went on a European tour as a stage backdrop for a Danish pop singer.

 Movies and Television